Lotus Elise: Awards and recognition

 The Elise has received critical acclaim for its performance and driving experience, including Best Driver's Car 2001 (Autocar), Car of the Year 2003 (UK Horizons TV), Best Sportscar 2004 (BBC Top Gear Magazine), and Icon of Icons at the Autocar Awards 2019 (Autocar).
+The Daily Telegraph listed the Elise at number 44 of their 100 best cars ever made.